 Marc Leepson, "Escape To The Sea", in The VVA Veteran, April/May 2000.
 The story of how Terry McNamara, U.S. Consul General in Can Tho at the time the war ended in 1975, got hundreds of Vietnamese associated with the United States out by boat down the Bassac River (see McNamara's book, below).
 (Articles published in The VVA Veteran only remain online for about two years.)

 Col. William E. LeGro, Vietnam from Ceasefire to Capitulation.
 Washington: Center of Military History, 1981. vi, 180 pp. Covers the period from 1973 to 1975.
-The text, unfortunately without the maps and tables, has been placed on-line by The New York Military Affairs Symposium, in three parts: Foreword, Introduction, and Chapters 1-6; Chapters 7-12; and Chapters 13-18.
+The text has been placed online by the Army.

 Col. William E. LeGro, U.S. Army, Retired, "Intelligence in Vietnam After the Cease-Fire."
 INSCOM Journal, 20:2 (March-April 1997).
 The text has been placed online at a Federation of American Scientists web site.
 LeGro went to Vietnam in December 1972 as adviser to the ARVN's director of training.
 Early in 1973 he shifted jobs, assigned to organize the intelligence branch of the Defense Attaché Office (DAO).
 He remained until 1975.